 To answer your first question, which one is better?
 First, you have to ask yourself what you’re looking for: Audacity is excellent for audio editing, mixing, and mastering.
 GarageBand can unleash your creativity with the tools all music producers need.

-If you’re looking for DAWs that offer a complete music production package and support midi recordings, you should go for GarageBand.
+If you’re looking for DAWs that offers a complete music production package and support midi recordings, you should go for GarageBand.

 I know it’s a bit unfair for Windows users with no access to GarageBand; if you’re one of them, you’ll have to stick to Audacity unless you’re ready to dive into a more advanced DAW, which won’t be for free.
 However, I’ve used Audacity for over a decade for my music and radio shows and couldn’t be happier with it: so you should definitely give it a go.